abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/puppet/baseline.md

 ---

 ## Puppet Baseline Testing on GCP SUSE VMs
+In this guide, you will perform baseline testing of Puppet on a GCP SUSE Arm64 VM to verify that the installation works correctly.
+You will check Puppet and Facter versions, run basic Puppet commands, apply a simple manifest, and confirm that system facts are collected accurately.

 ### Verify Puppet Installation
 Check that Puppet and Facter are correctly installed and respond to version checks: